weldr/lorax/docs/lorax-composer.rst

 * Remove all the cached repo files from ``/var/lib/lorax/composer/repos/``
 * Restart the ``lorax-composer.service``
-* Check the output of ``composer-cli status show`` for any output specific depsolve errors.
+* Check the output of ``composer status show`` for any output specific depsolve errors.
   For example, the DVD usually does not include ``grub2-efi-*-cdboot-*`` so the live-iso image type will not be available.